uncomfyhalomacro/bunny/README.md

 the Hare programming language.
 I already made a project in Hare but I miss the language so here we are.

+### Bonus Inspiration

+🐇 **Bunny** **won first place 🏆** in the **amateur category** of [Boot.dev's 2025 Hackathon](https://blog.boot.dev/news/hackathon-2025/).

+Lane Wagner's review and reaction to the project:

+> In July of 2025 we ran a 3-day hackathon, and Soc's project was a bit
+> mind-melting.
+I couldn't believe someone was ambitious enough to build in
+> Harelang, and not only that, but to tackle one of the harder project ideas
+> for such a short time window - a static site generator!
+I poked through the
+> project and played around with it, and honestly have nothing but nice
+> things to say about Soc and their project, "Bunny"!

 ## Features 🚧

 # Dependencies